 According to the Mahawamsa, the Lowamahapaya was a nine-story building and It was built by the King Dutugemunu (161-137 BC).
 You can read more about this place by visiting the external links given below.

-- Jaya Sri Maha Bodhi is a Sacred Bo-Tree in the Mahamewna Gardens, Anuradhapura District, North Central Province of Sri Lanka.
+Jaya Sri Maha Bodhi is a Sacred Bo-Tree in the Mahamewna Gardens, Anuradhapura District, North Central Province of Sri Lanka.
 It is said to be the southern branch of the historical Sri Maha Bodhi at Buddha Gaya in India under which Lord Buddha attained Enlightenment.
-Jaya Sri Maha Bodhi was brought to Sri Lanka by the Theri Sangamitta, daughter of Emperor Asoka and was planted in the Mahamewna Gardens in Anuradhapura in 288 BC by King Devanampiyatissa.
-Jaya Sri Maha Bodhi is the oldest living human-planted tree in the world with a known planting date.
-Today it is one of the most sacred relics of the Buddhists in Sri Lanka and respected by Buddhists all over the world.
-External Links Srimahabodhi.org Oldest sacred symbol – Sunday Times Solosmasthana – Wikipedia Sacred City of Anuradhapura – UNESCO Atamasthana – Wikipedia List of oldest trees – Wikipedia
+Jaya Sri Maha Bodhi was brought to Sri Lanka by the Theri Sangamitta, daughter of Emperor Asoka, and was planted in the Mahamewna Gardens in Anuradhapura in 288 BC by King Devanampiyatissa.
+Jaya Sri Maha Bodhi is the oldest living human-planted tree in the world with known planting date.
+Today it is one of the Read more...

-- The Jetavanaramaya is one of the Eight Sacred places known as “Atamasthana”.
-It is located in the Sacred City of Anuradhapura in North Central Province of Sri Lanka.
-The Jetavanarama Stupa was built by the King Mahasen (276-303).
-During the reign of King Mahasen, this has become a center of Sagalika sect (also it is said that Sagalika sect has started in Jetavanaramaya).
-This stupa was rehabilitated for the last time by King Parakramabahu in 12th century.
+The Jetavanaramaya is one of the Eight Sacred places known as “Atamasthana”.
+It is located in the Sacred City of Anuradhapura in the North Central Province of Sri Lanka.
+The Jetavanarama Stupa was built by King Mahasen (276-303).
+During the reign of King Mahasen, this has become a center of Sagalika sect (also it is said that the Sagalika sect has started in Jetavanaramaya).
+This stupa was rehabilitated for the last time by King Parakramabahu in the 12th century.
 It is believed that this stupa has enshrined a part of a sash or belt tied by the Lord Buddha.
-Originally this was 122m high and said to be the highest stupa built with bricks in the world.
-Also, this is the 3rd largest structure in the ancient world.
-The present height of this is 71m.
-The stupa compound is spread over 8 acres and length of one side is about 175 m long.
-There are stairs at each of the four sides to get onto the compound.
-At each of the fours sides of the stupa, there are ruins of four gateways (“Vahalkada” in Sinhala) and they evidence that there were some carvings and arts on them.
-There are ruins of a number of ancient buildings around the stupa.
+Read more...

-- The Mirisaweti Stupa is located in Anuradhapura District of North Central Province.
+The Mirisaweti Stupa is located in Anuradhapura District of North Central Province.
 The stupa has been built by the king Dutugemunu (161BC – 137BC) after defeating South Indian invader king Elara.
 According to the legends, one day the King Dutugemunu had gone to Tissa Wewa for a bath leaving the scepter here.
 Once he returns to the scepter, it is said that it could not be moved from that place.
 As a result, the King has constructed this Stupa on the place where the scepter stuck.
-It is also said that it had been a practice of the King Dutugemununu offering foods to Buddhist monks before he consumes them.
-However, one day he has forgotten to offer a food made or of chilly.
-As an apology for this, the king has named this stupa as Mirisawetiya (the Sinhala word “Miris” has the meaning of chilly).
-The stupa has been renovated later by a number of kings.
+It is also said that it had been a practice of the King Dutugemununu Read more...

-- Thuparamaya is considered to be the first Stupa built in Anuradhapura, after the introduction of Buddhism to Sri Lanka.
-It is also one of the “Atamasthana” (8 most sacred places of Buddhist in Sri Lanka).
+Thuparamaya is considered to be the first Stupa built in Anuradhapura, after the introduction of Buddhism to Sri Lanka.
+It is also one of the “Atamasthana” (8 most sacred places of Buddhists in Sri Lanka).
 The stupa was built during the reign of King Devanampiyathissa (307 BC to 267 BC).
-It is believed that the stupa enshrine the right collarbone Relic of the Lord Buddha.
-Thuparamaya
+It is believed that the stupa enshrines the right collarbone Relic of the Lord Buddha.
+Thuparamaya Read more...

 - Click to share on Twitter (Opens in new window)